— Frank Lloyd Wright

 Like Thoreau and Emerson, his innovative work celebrated nature and sought to elevate human values.
 “Study nature, love nature, stay close to nature.
 It will never fail you,” he once advised students.

-"Beautiful buildings are more than scientific," he explained.
-"They are true organisms, spiritually conceived; works of art using the best technology."
+Experimenting with new designs, he created the Robie House (1909), one of Wright’s Prairie Houses, with low horizontal lines and open, flowing spaces.
+“Beautiful buildings are more than scientific,” he explained.
+“They are true organisms, spiritually conceived; works of art using the best technology.”

-His popular designs include Tokyo's earthquake-proof Imperial Hotel (1916-20); Edgar Kaufmann's famous house, Fallingwater (1935) built over a waterfall in Pennsylvania; Wisconsin's Johnson Wax Building (1936-1939) with its many sizes and shapes of bricks; and New York's spiral Guggenheim Museum (1956).
+His celebrated creations include Tokyo’s earthquake-proof Imperial Hotel (1916–20); the waterfall-embracing Fallingwater (1935); the rounded Johnson Wax Building (1936–39); and New York’s spiral Guggenheim Museum (1956).

 “I never design a building before I’ve seen the site and met the people who will be using it,” Wright explained.